 Both Crosstubes are hollow, which allows the Cables to be run through them to the Posts.

 The following drawing shows both Crosstubes and additional components.

 Drawing not necessarily to scale.
 Some components not shown.

-Crosstubes have a Crosstube Gusset on both ends, for a total of four Crosstube Gussets per Lift.
+Offside Runway removed for clarity.
+Crosstubes have a Crosstube Gusset on both ends.

 To install the Crosstubes: